wdfw-fp/CreelEstimates/README.md

 # CreelPointEstimate
-Test repo for methods to estimate catch and effort using roving-roving creel designs
+Test repo for methods to estimate catch and effort using roving-roving creel designs that utlilize counts of vehicles and trailers